 Students may choose to attend one of two Initial Academic Residencies (IARs) in either July or January.
 The July residency takes place for eight days, face-to-face at our main academic center in Cincinnati.
 The IAR is followed by an online three-day, mid-semester residency (professional development practica).
 The January IAR takes place over two weekends; the first weekend face-to-face followed by one weekend online.

-As a new Ed.D. student, you will begin your program with an Initial Academic Residency (IAR) in either January or July.
+As a new Doctor of Education (Ed.D.) student, you will begin your program with an Initial Academic Residency (IAR) in either January or July.
 During both the July eight (8)-day IAR and the three (3)-day January weekend experiences you will:

-- Be introduced to the Ed.D. program’s mission and goals.
+- Be introduced to the Doctor of Education (Ed.D.) program’s mission and goals.

 - Engage in core and foundational learning.

 - Build mutually respectful and beneficial relationships with your learning cohort, faculty, and staff.

 The academic residencies include the following learning activities:

 - A required sequence of seminars that are completed through face-to-face and online teaching.

 - Lectures and follow-up discussions hosted by leading scholars.

 - Panel discussions that address important intellectual, professional, and social justice issues.